Hachem1/RasaTest/data/nlu.md

 - r u open?
 - When are you open
 - when can I come in and find out more about this?
+- can I come in and find out more about this?

 ## intent:time
 - time